DUNE-DAQ/dbe/docs/schemaeditor.md

 The current schema diagram can be saved from the 'Save View' or 'Save View as' buttons on the toolbar or printed via the 'Print View' button.
-These options also exist in the View menu along with an option to export to an SVG file.
+These options also exist in the SchemaViews menu along with an option to export to an SVG file.

-Views can be loaded from files by using the Ctl-V short cut or selecting 'Load View' from the View menu.
+Views can be loaded from files by using the Ctl-V short cut or selecting 'Load View' from the SchemaViews menu.
 Views load into new tabs unless the current tab is empty.

 ### Notes